BARASHTECH/.github/profile/README.md

 - AI and Machine Learning
 - Backend Development

+### SQL Development

+Our SQL developers create versatile and secure applications.
+Our expertise includes:
+- Expertise in SQL syntax and semantics
+- Ability to write optimized queries
+- Experience working with various databases, including PostgreSQL and MySQL
+- Experience in designing, developing, and administering PostgreSQL databases
+- Proficiency in working with stored procedures, views, triggers and indexes
 ## Why Choose Us?

 - **Award-Winning Team:** Our team members are winners of prestigious hackathons and programming Olympiads, demonstrating their superior problem-solving skills and innovative thinking.